gitdamilare/sellit_mobileapp/README.md

 flutter doctor
 ```

-# Some UI Screens of the Application (Educational Purpose)
+# Some UI Screens of the Application
 Some of the design used in this application was modelled from Olx and N26 mobile application.
 <table>
   <tr>